 Here are five activities that you can undertake to reduce the risk exposure early.

-1. Determine Who Needs to Be at the Table.
-Have you ever seen a project manager or project team purposely keep a stakeholder in the dark about a project?
+Have you ever seen a project manager or project sponsor purposely keep a stakeholder in the dark?
 The stakeholder discovers the project later and exerts their power and influence.
 This often results in rework and adverse impacts to schedule and budget.
 Identify your stakeholders early and seek to understand their concerns and interest.

 - Project Title